TimoFlesch/elastic-weight-consolidation/README.md

 # Elastic Weight Consolidation

 This is a Python implementation of the EWC algorithm as proposed by Kirkpatrick et al, 2017
+Loosely inspired by Ari Seff's implementation for learning purposes.

 ## Evaluation
 Below a performance comparison between networks trained either with pure SGD or additionally with EWC, evaluated on two permuted mnist tasks.